Cutoff Scores for Texas National Merit Semifinalists and Commended Scholars

 Semi-Finalists, the most important designation, represent the top 1% of the approximate 1.5 million test-takers.
 National Merit Semi-Finalists generally qualify for scholarships that can range from full tuition at certain public colleges to $5,000 and $10,000 scholarships at prestigious, private universities.

 Texas colleges offering full-rides include the University of Houston, UT Arlington, UT Dallas, UT Tyler, UNT Dallas, Abilene Christian, and Lubbock Christian.

 Approximately 15,000 out of 16,000 semi-finalists then go on to be designated finalists.
 Finalists are typically chosen in accordance with their school grades and ACT or SAT test scores.
-However, due to the global pandemic, ACT and SAT scores are not required for the 2021 competition.

 Lastly, a little over half of the finalists are designated “Merit-Scholarship” recipients, meaning that they get the fancy title and one-time $2,500 cash payment.
 Scholarship winners are selected “based on their abilities, skills, and accomplishments.”